-- (4) Time for Making Contributions.
-You may establish your IRA and make contributions for a taxable year at any time starting on the first day of the taxable year and ending on the day your Federal income tax return is due for such year (without regard to any extensions).
-Your IRA will be deemed opened and a contribution made on the date Morgan Stanley has received both the signed Adoption Agreement and Client Agreement and the contribution.
-If the agreement or contribution is sent by U.S. Mail or certain private delivery service, your IRA is deemed opened and the contribution made using the Postmark Rule described in Section I(2) above. - (5) Qualified Reservist Distributions.
-An individual may make a repayment of a Qualified Reservist Distribution during the 2-year period beginning on the day after the end of the active duty period, even if the repayment would cause the individual's total contributions to be more than the general limits on contributions described above in Section III(A)(2).
-The total repayments cannot be more than the amount of the Qualified Reservist Distribution.
+(3) Time for Making Contributions.
+A Roth IRA may be established and contributions made for a taxable year at any time starting on the first day of the taxable year and ending on the day your Federal income tax return is due for such year (without regard to any extensions).
+The date on which an account is opened or a contribution is made will be the date on which Morgan Stanley actually receives both the signed Adoption Agreement and Client Agreement and the contribution.
+If the agreements or contribution is sent by U.S. Mail or certain private delivery service, your Roth IRA is deemed opened and the contribution made using the Postmark Rule described in Section I(2) above.